 One-way flights can be booked for as few as 53,000 Flying Blue miles in business class, which means round-trip would cost as few as 106,000 miles!

-You’ll want to transfer your points or miles at a 1:1 ratio to Air France-KLM Flying Blue, which happens to be partners with Amex, Capital One, Chase, and Citi.
+You’ll want to transfer your points or miles to Air France-KLM Flying Blue, which happens to be partnered with every major rewards program.
 Taxes are fees are usually around $190 one-way, per person.

 Bottom Line: As you can see above, there are many incredible redemption options for your points.
 In the examples above, if you use your points for those redemptions you’re getting between $3,000 to $9,500 in value!

-Remember, if you have a spouse or partner, then you could each get your own card and double your earnings!
+Remember, if you have a spouse or partner, you can each get your own card and double your earnings!

 You will also be able to maximize the value of your points significantly by transferring your points to select travel partners and trying some of the most exclusive travel experiences out there, including business and first class flights on legendary airlines like Singapore Airlines and Lufthansa.
 It’s really hard to beat this.